mynl/aggregate/doc/2_user_guides/2_x_re_pricing.rst

 **See also:** :doc:`DecL/080_reinsurance`, :doc:`2_x_ir_pricing`.
 For other related examples see :doc:`2_x_problems`, especially :doc:`problems/0x0_bahnemann`.

-The examples in this section are illustrative. ``aggregate`` gives you the gross, ceded, and net distributions and with those in hand, the analytic world is your oyster.
-You can answer any reasonable question about a reinsurance program.

 **Contents:**

 #. :ref:`Helpful references <re references>`
 #. :ref:`Basic examples <re basic examples>`